Global trademark registration in 2024

 Before filing an application for the registration of a trademark in Singapore, Healy Consultants will conduct a search of the existing trademarks in the records maintained by the Intellectual Property Offices of Singapore (IPOS).
 This is to ensure that there is no prior trademark identical, or similar to, the one our Client intends to use, particularly in the area of its’ business;

-The application should be processed and examined within one to two months of the filing date, and Healy Consultants will inform our Client if the application is in order for acceptance and publication, or if there are objections affecting the application;
+The application should be processed and examined within 8 months of the filing date, and Healy Consultants will inform our Client if the application is in order for acceptance and publication, or if there are objections affecting the application;

 If there are no objections, the Client will be informed of the acceptance of the application for registration.
 A registration certificate will be issued;